 London Midland is committed to working towards delivering accessible stations and trains.
 Many of our stations already have step-free access, and there are plans to further improve accessibility across the network.

 Our class 350 and class 170 trains offer a high level of accessibility, with dedicated spaces for wheelchair users, accessible toilets, automatic audio and visual information systems, on-board ramps, and colour contrasted internal and external fittings.
-As part of our commitment to improved accessibility, London Midland has ordered a further 37 class 350 trains and 27 class 172 trains.
-The new train fleets will offer these same high standards of accessibility when they are delivered from 2008 -2010.

 Every train that London Midland operates has both a Driver and Conductor on board.
 Our Conductors are on hand to assist disabled passengers with boarding and alighting, or to provide information.